Request rate limits¶

 fetch-throttle-time-avg (in ms) for consumers

 Confluent Cloud offers different cluster types, each with its own usage limits.
-This demo assumes you are running on a “basic” or “standard” cluster; both have a request limit of 1500 per second.

 Open Grafana and use the username